keboola/keboola-as-code/provisioning/app-proxy/README.md

 ## Production Deployment

-- A tag `templates-api-vX.Y.Z` triggers GitHub Workflow.
+- A tag `app-proxy-vX.Y.Z` triggers GitHub Workflow.
-- The `build-and-push-templates-api` step builds the API image and pushes it to a repository in AWS and Azure.
+- The `build-and-push-app-proxy` step builds the App Proxy image and pushes it to a repository in AWS and Azure.
 - Push to Azure ACR triggers a release pipeline.
 - Links to the AWS and Azure pipelines can be found in the `Service` page, in the internal Confluence.